 Almond Ridges Stitch

 With this, you create a beautiful ornate pattern using four rows.
-You might not think it’s easy, but if you can slip stitch and half treble, you’ll be fine!
-This is ideal for making a blanket, washcloths, or a scarf.
+You may not think it’s easy, but if you can slip stitch and half treble, you’ll be fine!
+Ideal for a blanket, washcloths, or a scarf.

 This unique design has puff stitches worked against puff stitches in the row below to push them off to one side.
 The fabric appears zig-zagged and scattered like little beans.